-We are currently writing the final report from the evaluation of Team Children and Youth in Stange municipality.
-We are also interviewing service users and relatives in the evaluation of Children’s and Young People’s Psychiatric Out-Patient Clinic of St. Olavs Hospital in Trondheim.
-In the fall/winter of 2019 we are going to evaluate the child welfare services in the Hemne and Snillfjord municipality.
+We are currently interviewing service users and relatives in the evaluation of Children’s and Young People’s Psychiatric Out-Patient Clinic of St. Olavs Hospital in Trondheim.
+We are also awaiting interviews for the evaluation of the child welfare services in the Hemne and Snillfjord municipality.

-The project is funded by Extrastiftelsen through The Council for Mental Health.
+The project is funded by Stiftelsen Dam through The Council for Mental Health.